- As low as $240/Night

-Tidal Creek Farm offers elegant expansive and sunset vistas in sought after Pigeon Point.
-Our cavernous and newly modernized 1930 farm home comes with brand new amenities in each room, original architectural pieces decorated throughout to provide a glimpse into the past.
+Tidal Creek Farm offers charming expansive and sunset vistas in sought after Pigeon Point.
+Our roomy and freshly modernized 1930 farm home comes with brand new amenities in each room, original architectural pieces decorated throughout to provide a glimpse into the past.
 Ample parking for home guests, 6 bicycles for a short ride into downtown historic Beaufort or on the close by Spanish Moss Trail.

 About the Area